Try these Road Trip Tips for Families to make traveling with kids easier. Get ready for the best vacation with these easy tips.

 You didn’t hear whining, fighting and complaining, because they wanted to get as much playing done in that small amount of time.

 We also had a mandatory resting time.
 Since our daughter still needs a nap, after lunch we had a mandatory quiet time.
-The boys knew that once she fell asleep they could play games or watch a movie (as long as it was quiet).
+Make sure to bring a pillow.
+The boys knew that once she fell asleep, they could play games or watch a movie (as long as it was quiet).

 This guaranteed a good 1 to 2 hours of peace for the parents.
 Even if your children are too old for naps, a mandatory resting time is still a fabulous idea.

 As soon as it appeared that the kids were getting bored, we switched!
-Rest stops also make great places to stretch legs and use the bathroom.
+Rest stops also make great places to stretch legs and have bathroom breaks.
+Sometimes a potty break is just what everyone needs to break up the time and get out of the car.
+If you have children in diapers, this is a good time for diaper changes.

 4. Give Rewards

 Some call this bribery, but I call it smart.
-The favorite thing our kids loved during the road trip was getting to pick out a sucker at the gas station.
+The favorite thing our kids loved during the road trip was getting to pick out a sucker or candy at the gas station.

 Sure, it is an overpriced treat for this frugal family, but our kids loved it.
 They knew that if they fought and argued that day, they would not get that special treat the next time we stopped.

-Now, I want to share with you a few items that will make your family road trip easier.
+Now, I want to share with you a few items that will make getting to your destination easier for the whole family.

 Check out this cool fridge that will make road trips a bit more fun!
-Amazon has several to choose from and they are perfect for long trips in the car.
+Amazon has several to choose from and they are perfect for long trips in the car to pack plenty of snacks and drinks.

 You can order a this 121-Piece Road Trip First Aid Kit that has everything you need.
 It is a very nice comprehensive first aid kit.

 Snag this Collapsible Folding Flat Trunk Organizer.
 It is a great size for cars or SUV.
-You can easily sort lots of items in this.
+You can easily sort lots of items in this organizer.
+I like to keep blankets inside this.
+Try adding a change of clothes, trash bag, sunscreen and essentials for motion sickness on long drives.

 one of the thing we like to bring is band-aids which I got for free or cheap and it entertains the kids for a very long time.
 Also an ace bandage.